 This is a guest post by Laura Brandenburg, describing how to get the best out of the project manager and business analyst relationship.

 We all want more successful projects – projects that deliver their intended business value and are delivered on time and on budget.
-As a project manager, you work with a variety of different team members that offer up different skill sets and contribute to your project’s success.
+As a project manager, you work with a variety of different team members that offer up different skillsets and contribute to your project’s success.
 One of those team members is often a business analyst.

-But what exactly is the business analyst supposed to do?
+What exactly is the business analyst supposed to do?
 How can you leverage their skills and competencies to create more successful projects?

 Business analysis helps ensure your project delivers the intended business value and that business needs, requirements, and processes are well-understood, leading to a more streamlined implementation process.